Kid-Favorite Easy Casseroles: Simple Meals Made Fun

 Ingredients

-- 2 cups cooked rotisserie chicken, shredded (great for quick prep)
+- 2 cups cooked rotisserie chicken, shredded (a time-saving champion)

 - 1 ½ cups elbow macaroni, uncooked